jadijadi/lpic1book/1035_create,_monitor_and_kill_processes.md

 > The system should not use swap in long term

 ## uptime
-The `uptime` command showd the time, how long the system is up, how may users are logged in and the loag average of 1, 5 & 15 minutes:
+The `uptime` command shows the time, how long the system is up, how may users are logged in and the load average of 1, 5 & 15 minutes:

 ````
 jadi@funlife:~$ uptime
  21:18:52 up  1:34,  5 users,  load average: 2.38, 2.64, 2.41
 ````

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.